andrewmummery/RayTracer/README.md

 This package can also take a 'camera image' of an accretion disc around a blackhole.
 For example, if we imagine a green monochromatic accretion disc (physically unlikely), in orbit around a blackhole, like the below:

 ![](https://github.com/andrewmummery/RayTracer/blob/main/ExampleNewtonianFigure.png)

+We can ask the question, what would an observer in our universe 'see' if they looked at this accretion disc.
+There are two aspects to the answer of this question.
+* Light rays are bent by the gravitational attraction of the blackhole, and so the image of the accretion disc is distorted
+* A

 ![](https://github.com/andrewmummery/RayTracer/blob/main/ExampleGRFigure.png)

 ## The Physics ##